webxos/macroslow/QUANTUM/README.md

-# A Five-Part Introduction to Quantum Mathematics for Model Training: A New College Course
+# Introduction to Quantum Mathematics for Model Training:

 ## Part 1: Quantum Geography - Mapping the Quantum Landscape